onco-help/freefeed-server/API_VERSIONS.md

 ### General rules

-FreeFeed API versions are a monotonically increasing sequence of integers.
+OncoHelp API versions are a monotonically increasing sequence of integers.
 Any backward incompatible API changes causes an increase in the version.

-FreeFeed may support not only the latest version of the API, but several previous versions as well.
+OncoHelp may support not only the latest version of the API, but several previous versions as well.
 However, very old versions may be declared obsolete and unsupported.